-A "limited-access public highway project district," as proposed in HB 3231, would operate entirely outside the existing transportation planning process.
+A "limited-access public highway project district," as proposed in SB 413, would operate entirely outside the existing transportation planning process.
 It would have extremely broad authority to ignore crucial substantive and procedural protections that exist to ensure that public decisions are consistent and do not have unintended consequences.
 For example:

-- Even though the purpose of a limited-access public highway project district apparently is to establish tollways, HB 3231 exempts such a district from the entire chapter of the Oregon Revised Statutes that governs tollways (page 4, lines 1-3). - Once the district is created, a county has no discretion to reject a project (page 4, lines 21-24). - A district may build a limited-access highway through a rural reserve land that has been protected from urbanization to protect high-quality farm and forest land and important natural features (page 4, lines 25-32).
-This completely violates the very essence of rural reserves, which were created after years of negotiation and compromise, and in the case of Washington County, ultimately designated through a major compromise engineered by the Legislature itself. - Despite Metro's responsibility for regional land use and transportation planning, Metro is specifically excluded from reviewing or approving a limited-access highway, including a highway through rural reserves created by agreement between Metro and a county (page 4, lines 42-45). - This lack of coordination and review makes possible the construction of a highway that could put our region out of compliance with federal air quality requirements, without any consultation with the region.
+- Even though the purpose of a limited-access public highway project district apparently is to establish tollways, SB 413 exempts such a district from the entire chapter of the Oregon Revised Statutes that governs tollways (page 4, lines 2-4). - Once the district is created, a county has no discretion to reject a project (page 4, lines 22-25). - A district may build a limited-access highway through a rural reserve land that has been protected from urbanization to preserve high-quality farm and forest land and important natural features (page 4, lines 26-33).
+This completely violates the very essence of rural reserves, which were created after years of negotiation and compromise, and in the case of Washington County, ultimately designated through a major compromise engineered by the Legislature itself. - Despite Metro's responsibility for regional land use and transportation planning, Metro is specifically excluded from reviewing or approving a limited-access highway, including a highway through rural reserves that have been created by agreement between Metro and a county (page 4, line 43-page 5, line 1). - This lack of coordination and review makes possible the construction of a highway that could put our region out of compliance with federal air quality requirements, without any consultation with the region.
 This in turn would undermine the ability of industry to expand in the region by eliminating what is known as the industrial growth allowance a provision that depends on keeping transportation-related air pollution below federal limits.1 - Finally, this unaccountable district could build a highway that would undermine our region's ability to carry out its responsibilities under the 2009 Jobs and Transportation Act to reduce carbon emissions from the transportation system to achieve state-mandated targets.

-House Bill 3231 is an ill-considered and quixotic distraction at a time when our region is working hard with the Legislature to find \$1 billion to address three critical freeway bottlenecks in the middle of our region.
+Senate Bill 413 is an ill-considered and quixotic distraction at a time when stakeholders from the public, private and community sectors in our region are working hard to develop a major transportation ballot measure for the voters to consider in 2020.
 On behalf of the Metro Council, I urge you not to move it forward.